 Elementary School (1-5) Program

 The Elementary Program at Oakwood School serves students who are in First through Fifth.
 Students are grouped in homerooms of up to 12 students with 2 teachers.
 These homerooms are divided into smaller groups for Reading and Mathematics.
-Two homerooms usually work together to allow 4 groups for these major subject areas.
+Two homerooms work together to allow four groups for these major subject areas.
 This enables us to keep the groups small and homogeneous.

 Our homerooms are not grade-specific.
 For example, one homeroom may be composed of students in grades 3 and 4 while another homeroom may have all 4th graders.
 We look at many facets of the whole child in deciding homeroom placements: age and grade of the student, maturity level, academic abilities, and instructional levels.

 We provide an integrated approach to teaching our students the skills they need to be successful.
 The reading techniques and strategies taught in Reading class are reinforced in Science, Social Studies, and even Math!